Top 10 Vibrating Foam Rollers Reviewed and Rated

 The HyperIce Viper Vibrating Foam Roller provides you with 3 high-speed vibration settings.
 The outer of the roller features multiple small nodules to help target the pressure points that need relief.
 It is constructed with a polypropylene outer shell which is very durable, while also allowing for maximum vibration transfer to your body.Read more

 The HyperIce Viper roller delivers a power rating of between 28 and 39 Hz (the current in your house is around 60 Hz).
-With this kind of power settings, you are getting a more intense vibration compared to most of the other products out there, even when it is set at its lowest setting.
-This could possibly end up being a little too intense some people, but those who use vibrating foam rollers regularly will fall in love with it.
+With this kind of power setting, you are getting a more intense vibration compared to most of the other products out there, even when it is set at its lowest setting.
+This could possibly end up being a little too intense for some people, but those who use vibrating foam rollers regularly will fall in love with it.
 The HyperIce Viper is one of the more expensive rollers out there on the market these days, but it also happens to be one of the most intense, powerful rollers that you will find.

 6. Product Stop Vibrating Foam Roller